mcpaulafi/Todotoday/README.md

 - [x] User can delete projects, todos and types
 - [x] Page: ToDo list: "ToDos for Today", "ToDos for Tomorrow", "All Open ToDos"
 - [x] Page: Manage projects, major usability issues:
-    - [x] View project status: done/total ToDos per project
-    - [ ] after POST-action, can error messages be shown next to where it occured?
+    - [x] after POST-action, can error messages be shown next to where it occured?
-    - [ ] re-design layout: selection of projects, show only one project data at the time
+    - [x] re-design layout: selection of projects, show only one project data at the time
-    - [ ] Add Done-button to here also
+    - [x] Add Done-button to here also
 - [x] Page: Manage types (add/delete)
 - [x] Layout, minor issues:
-    - [ ] Page tab: User login, change to the right, so ToDo list is first tab on right
+    - [x] Page tab: User login, change to the right, so ToDo list is first tab on right
     - [ ] Set more precisely location of Submit-buttons
 - [ ] Evaluations on posted data from forms, some to be added:
-    - [ ] decline dates in the past
+    - [x] decline dates in the past
     - [ ] more issues commented on the code
+- [x] CSRF vulnerability check
+- [ ] Error handling clean up
+- [ ] From issue report, find&fix: ToDo listan tomorrow-osion "No todos tomorrow!"-teksti kasautuu oudosti

 ## Development log
 - This project is made on "TKT20019 Tietokannat ja web-ohjelmointi" course in the University of Helsinki
 - 6th Sep 2023 First draft of the plan
 - 22nd Sep 2023 Second draft, most functionalities available
 - 5th October 2023 Third draft, functionalities done, manage projects page to be redesigned
+- 16th Oct 2023: finalising

 ### Future development / if there is time
 - Sort with types